Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Multivariate Models and Correlation-intact Sandwich Mixture

 \subsection{Correlation-intact sandwich covariance mixture}

 We specify the form of the covariance matrix in (\ref{eq:lm}) as follows:

-We call the model in (\ref{eq:lm}) using the covariance in (\ref{eq:model_main}) {\it Correlation-intact Sandwich Mixture of multivariate normals} (CSM) throughout this paper.
-In this specification, a large $|t_{i,k}|$ inflates the marginal variance of the $k$-th variable of the $i$-th observation, allowing for an outlying $y_{i,k}$, while the values of $y_{i,k'}$ for $k'\not=k$ could be still moderate.
+Throughout this study, we call the model in (\ref{eq:lm}) using the covariance in (\ref{eq:model_main}) {\it Correlation-intact Sandwich Mixture of multivariate normals} (CSM).
+In this specification, a large $|t_{i,k}|$ inflates the marginal variance of the $k$-th variable of the $i$-th observation, allowing outlying $y_{i,k}$, while the values of $y_{i,k'}$ for $k'\not=k$ could be still moderate.
 This construction is based on the variance-correlation decomposition of $\bSi$ and is not novel by itself \citep[e.g.][]{ameen1984discount}, but has not been extensively studied due to the complexity of posterior computation.
-Exceptions include \cite{finegold2011robust}, \cite{choy2014bivariate} and \cite{okudo2025shrinkage}, where $t_{i,k}^2$ has the polynomial density tail (e.g., the inverse-gamma distribution) with $t_{i,k} > 0$.
-By contrast, CSM is unique in having the distribution of $t_{i,k}$ to be super-heavy tailed and, most importantly, allowing $t_{i,k}$ to be negative.
-Specifically, each element of $\t_i$ independently follows the same distribution, $\pi(\cdot)$, with the support,
+Exceptions include \cite{finegold2011robust}, \cite{choy2014bivariate}, \cite{griffin2024structured} and \cite{okudo2025shrinkage}, where $t_{i,k}^2$ has the polynomial density tail (e.g., the inverse-gamma distribution), with $t_{i,k} > 0$.
+By contrast, the CSM is unique in having distribution of $t_{i,k}$ to be super heavy-tailed and, most importantly, allowing $t_{i,k}$ to be negative.
+Specifically, the latent variables, or $t_{i,k}$ for $i=1,\dots ,n$ and $k=1,\dots ,p$, are mutually independent and identically distributed, whose marginal density is given by $\pi(\cdot)$ with the support,